-There can occur some errors during file download in some of supported formats.
+There are some errors can occur during file download in some of supported formats.
 The error is written to LOG window in face "Warning: error #xxy in line rrr", xx is file format code, y is error code and rrr is line number in decimal.